Return to Optimist International Policies

 This policy establishes mandatory minimum youth protection standards applicable to all Optimist International-affiliated entities and programs.
 Clubs may adopt additional safeguards but may not reduce or waive the requirements set forth herein.

-This policy applies to all persons involved in Optimist Clubs, JOI Clubs, and Optimist-sponsored programs or projects involving youth under the age of majority, including but not limited to Optimist members, volunteers, advisors, chaperones, directors, and employees (collectively “Covered Individuals”).
+This policy applies to all persons involved in Optimist Clubs, JOI Clubs, and Optimist-sponsored programs or projects involving youth under the age of majority, including but not limited to Optimist members, volunteers, advisors, chaperones, directors, and employees (collectively, “Covered Individuals”).
+For purposes of this policy, “youth” refers to any individual under the age of majority as defined by applicable law.

 The Executive Director, Governors and Club Presidents must ensure Covered Individuals read, understand and comply with this policy.
 Youth safety shall take precedence over organizational convenience.